Cummings & Kennedy

 Depending on the severity of the offense, a variety of penalties can be issued.
 There are five levels of DWI infractions, with Level V being the least serious infraction, and Level I being the most severe infraction.
 The North Carolina Department of Safety outlines the DWI penalties that a judge can issue:

 Level III: Punishable by a fine up to $1,000 and a minimum jail sentence of 72 hours and a maximum of six months.
-A judge can suspend the sentence only upon completion that the driver spend at least 72 hours in jail, perform 72 hours of community service or not operate a vehicle for 90 days.
+A judge can suspend the sentence only upon completion that the driver spends at least 72 hours in jail, perform 72 hours of community service or not operate a vehicle for 90 days.

 Level II: Punishable by a fine up to $2,000 and a minimum jail sentence of seven days and a maximum of one year.
 A judge CANNOT suspend the minimum sentence.